 What is Surfshark VPN?

-Surfshark VPN is a virtual private network (VPN) service that offers 3,200 servers in over 95 countries.
+Surfshark VPN is a virtual private network (VPN) service that offers 3,200 servers in more than 95 countries.

 It’s based in the Netherlands and owned by Nord Security.
 The company that owns NordVPN.
 However, these companies don’t share their servers and will operate independently .

-And that means NordVPN will continue to remain based in Panama.
+And that means NordVPN will remain based in Panama.